 School closures, local state of emergency in B.C.'s Lower Mainland due to flooding

-Heavy rains continue to wreak havoc on B.C.'s Lower Mainland, leading to school closures, evacuation alerts and a local state of emergency in the Fraser Valley.
+Heavy rains continued to wreak havoc on B.C.'s Lower Mainland, leading to school closures, evacuation alerts and a local state of emergency in the Fraser Valley.

-As of Monday morning, a rainfall warning was still in place from Environment Canada for most of southern B.C.
+A rainfall warning first issued over the weekend was still in place from Environment Canada for most of southern B.C. through the day on Monday.

 "Total rainfall up to 180 to 250 millimetres.
 Rising freezing levels with melting snow giving rise to increased river flows and localised flooding.
 Strong westerly winds near Hope this afternoon," the warning said.